aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Flatten
-Flattens multi-dimensional array values into a single dimensional array value
+Flatten multi-dimensional array values into a single-dimensional array value.

 **Type**: Datatypes: Any